Dark Souls (video game): Artorias of the Abyss

-In the Artorias of the Abyss expansion, the Chosen Undead is dragged into the past to the fallen land of Oolacile in an effort to rescue Princess Dusk of Oolacile and ascertain the fate of her would-be rescuer, the Knight Artorias.
-The player soon discovers that Artorias was defeated by Manus, the Lord of the Abyss, and left in a corrupted and feral state.
-After reaching the Chasm of the Abyss, the player defeats Manus.
-Unfortunately, the player finds Princess Dusk in a catatonic condition.
+In the Artorias of the Abyss expansion, the player character is drawn into the past to the ruined land of Oolacile.
+There, they attempt to rescue Princess Dusk of Oolacile and investigate the fate of Knight Artorias, who had sought to confront the Abyss.
+The player character finds Artorias corrupted after being defeated by Manus, Father of the Abyss.
+After defeating Artorias and Manus, the player character rescues Dusk, while present-day legends continue to credit Artorias with stopping the Abyss.